Indiandude123/HackerEarth-ML-Challenge-Love-in-the-time-of-Screens/README.md

 # HackerEarth-ML-Challenge-Love-in-the-time-of-Screens

-The last code snippet, is not optimized.
-I tried to do a raw thing without thinking about the time complexity or anything.
+The last code snippet where I try to satisfy the conditions of this contest, is not optimized.
+I used a brute force type method to impute with zeroes to satisfy the condition without thinking about the time complexity or anything.
 My apologies.